richardsonlima/richardsonlima.github.io/_posts/2019-01-27-docker-container-resource-limits.markdown

    $ sudo docker run -d -p 8081:80 --memory="1024m" --memory-swap"2g" --cpus=".7" alpine
 {% endhighlight %}

-Now our container can use 1025mb ( 1g ) memory, 2g of swap memory and 70000, if we prefer add limit of cpu shares that by default if 1024, increasing and decreasing it and allowing container to use a greater or lesser portion of host machine cpu cycles
+Our container can now use 1024MB (1G) of memory, 2G of swap memory and 70000.
+If we rather limit the amount of CPU shares (which by default if 1024MB), increasing and decreasing it and allowing container to use a greater or lesser portion of host machine cpu cycles

 ### Conclusion

-asdasdasdasda

 > " Deploying new containers has become ridiculously easy (In a good way).
 Once containers are running, it is even easier to scale.
 > Doubling or even tripling the number of running containers can occur with a simple keystroke but can your container infrastructure handle it?